 Green is associated with power, nature, calmness, and tranquility.
 It’s common to see superstores with green themes.
 They would want their customers to feel calm and comfortable because if they are not satisfied, they would not like to be there.
 The more they like being there, the better the sales!
 Marketing strategies are created keeping in mind the specific needs and inclinations of the targeted audience and their particular triggers.

 One great example is that of Starbucks.
 They have white and green colors pronounced in their logos and campaigns.
 They want their customers to relate with the calmness of Starbucks; they want to induce a feeling of peace and calm in those who use their place and consume their products.
-They are rocking color theory because they have very loyal customers.
+Moreover, they are rocking color theory because they have very loyal customers.

 Boredom, blandness, and sickness are also green, so beware of these negative sentiments attached with green.